StartfundInc/erc-refundable-token-standard/working.md

     /// @dev
     ///   - seller/buyer contract should call escrow contract's function before _transfer.
     ///   - escrow contract should update (Seller, Buyer) balance.
-    ///   - the seller can call this function to fund initial supply.
+    ///   - the seller can call this function to fund the initial supply.
     /// @param
     ///   - to:
-    ///     In case of a buyer/seller contract, it must be an escrow contract address.
+    ///     In the case of a buyer/seller contract, it must be an escrow contract address.
-    ///     In case of an escrow contract, it must be the user address that triggered this transaction.
+    ///     In the case of an escrow contract, it must be the user address that triggered this transaction.
     ///   - _valuePayed: payable token amount
     /// @return reason code.
 0 is a success, otherwise is failure code. function escrowFund(address to, uint256 amount) public returns (uint32);